cultivarium/ORI-marker-screen/README.md

 This repository contains code and data for reproducing the analyses described in "A scalable framework for high-throughput identification of functional plasmid Origins of Replication in non-model bacteria.".
 It also contains scripts and examples for how to identify and quantify the origins of replications present in a pool of plasmids, either after or before a selective screen.

+Conducting a plasmid pool screen and having issues with these scripts for your analysis?
+Open an issue and we will respond to help ASAP!

 ### Requirements

 1. Python library requirements are listed in `requirements.txt`.